-There are more pathways being developed to support rural healthcare providers and residents in rural and remote communities in BC.
 Please check back often to see what new tools are available or subscribe to RCCbc’s eNewsleter to have updates delivered to you.
 (Please subscribe with a personal email address as health authority servers will likely filter and/or block our newsletter.)

 Thanks for serving your communities in the many ways that you do – please let us know if you have ideas of other ways the RCCbc can help you at this time.